fledge-iot/fledge/docs/rest_api_guide/03_RESTservices.rst

 .. note::

-   In the case of the north API entry pint the information returned is for both services and tasks
+   In the case of the north API entry point the information returned is for both services and tasks

 South Services
 ~~~~~~~~~~~~~~